Shopping for the right Medicare plan is difficult.

 Not only are there so many options, but on paper, they might all seem the same.

-In this article, you’ll get a close comparison of two of the most popular Medicare Supplement (Medigap) plans: Plan G vs Plan N.
+In this article, you’ll get a close comparison of two of the most popular Medicare Supplement (Medigap) plans: Plan G vs Plan N. You’ll also get hypothetical premium ranges for 2026, a break-even calculation, and a straight answer on which type of person tends to prefer one plan over the other.

 Many people are enrolled in both types of plans.
 But we’re going to dig deeper to find which one might be a fit for you.